AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/index.md

 # Fundamentals

-You must read the topics under this section to grasp a good understanding of developing with UXP.
+You must read the topics under this section to grasp a good understanding of UXP as a platform.